 The Studio was created in 1934 by Cosette Harcourt, the Lacroix brothers, and Robert Ricci, Nina Ricci’s son.
 In the early days, the studio produced pictures for the press and managed to stay open during the Depression, at a time when other studios were closing.
 Cosette Harcourt, who was married to one of the Lacroix brothers, made the decision to start attracting more work with cinema stars.
 The studio once again weathered difficult times during World War II, but blossomed again after 1946 and resumed its business of photographing film stars.

 In 1991, the French government bought the collection of photos that Studio Harcourt had taken between 1934 and 1991.
 The collection comprised about 5 million negatives of 550,000 people and 1,500 celebrities.
 Studio Harcourt and the French government occasionally put on exhibitions of the photos.
 Otherwise, you can buy the book, Studio Harcourt 1934-2009 by Francoise Denoyelle.

 You should plan to book at least two weeks in advance, but if you arrive in Paris with little free time, they can accommodate you (within reason) and expedite the finished portrait in time for your departure.

 If you are interested in less expensive souvenirs from Studio Harcourt, you can pick up some of their branded Champagne or perfume.
 The Studio also offers the service of photographing your pet, which is cheaper than having a human portrait done.

 To bring fine-art style to important event portraits, the Studio can create wedding and even small group portraits.
 And if you want, the studio with all its splendor will come to you.

 A Studio Harcourt Photographic Booth

-Watch out for their sessions in some of France's top hotels.
+Using their expertise in lighting, Studio Harcourt has also developed a clever photo booth that takes very good portraits without using a flash.
+Catch one of their sessions in some of France's top hotels.
 Information on those is on their website.